FiredragonPlayz/Mod-Mail/README.md

 ## About ❔

-This is a Mod Mail Bot made by FiredragonPlayz#0087 using discord.js!
+This is a Mod Mail Bot made by [Charweee](https://github.com/charweeeee) and editied by FiredragonPlayz#0087 using discord.js!

 ## Installation